Donald Trump Addresses Arrest Of Cesar Sayoc, Vows To Stop Political Violence

 On Friday, President Donald Trump revealed his thoughts on the arrest of the main suspect in a string of attempted mail bombings.
-The suspected culprit saw at least a dozen bombs mailed to well-known figures in the Democrat party, former members of the intelligence community, and even the television network CCN, according to reports from Business Insider.
+The suspected culprit saw at least a dozen bombs mailed to well-known figures in the Democratic party, former members of the intelligence community, and even the television network CNN, according to reports from Business Insider.

-Trump said while speaking at the Young Back Leadership Summit, “These terrorizing acts are despicable and have no place in our country.
+Trump said while speaking at the Young Black Leadership Summit, “These terrorizing acts are despicable and have no place in our country.
 We must never allow political violence to take root in America.
 Cannot let it happen.
 I’m committed to doing everything in my power as President to stop it.
 To stop it now.
 Stop it now.”

 Trump went on to pay tribute to law enforcement officials in the NYPD, FBI, and U.S. Postal Service for their dedication and skill in preventing any of the bombs from going off — and for quickly apprehending the suspect, 56-year-old Cesar Sayoc.